WEST PAPUA OPEN DAY, SUNDAY 23 NOVEMBER 2023

 Open Day, 26 Nov 2023, Cabaret Burlesque, Script, West Papua and the Congo

 Allen Dulles!
-What the evil bastard did to Congo & West Papua (6-min video of the facts)
+What the evil bastard did to Congo & West Papua (6-min video)

-Until recently it was not widely accepted that Allen Dulles, CIA Director (1953-1961), was a primary architect of the scarification of decolonisation in the Congo and then West Papua.
-He organised the murder of Congo’s first prime minister Patrice Lumumba in January 1961, and the assassination of UN Secretary-General Dag Hammarskjöld nine months later, three days before the 1961 General Assembly where the Sec-General planned to present a Decolonisation Program for West Papua. https://www.youtube.com/watch?v=MpzyyWL1DlA&t=3s
+Until recently it was not widely accepted that Allen Dulles, CIA Director (1953-1961), was a primary architect of the scarification of decolonisation in the Congo and West Papua.
+He organised the murder of Congo’s first prime minister Patrice Lumumba in January 1961, and the assassination of UN Secretary-General Dag Hammarskjöld nine months later, three days before the 1961 General Assembly where the Sec-General planned to present a Decolonisation Program for West Papua.
+The analysis in the six-minute video was prepared by Timothy Mathieson https://www.youtube.com/watch?v=MpzyyWL1DlA&t=3s

 A rare public performance by the West Papua Community Choir (11-min video)